ironsheep/P2-vscode-extensions/README.md

 - Improve Hover support for P2
 - Add similar Hover support for P1
-- Add "Help With Function and Method Signatures" Feature.
-When the user enters a function or method, display information about the function/method that is being called.
-Awaken this for P2 and P1
+- Add "Help With Function and Method Signatures" feature for P1

 These are not yet definate but I'm: